-Figure 7 gives the percent error for various models at a range of separation distances, for the attractive and repulsive cases (7(b) & 7(b), respectively).
-Percent error is defined as
+Fig. 7 shows the percent error for various models at a range of separation distances, for the attractive and repulsive cases [Fig. 7(a) and (b), respectively].
+Percent error is defined as follows:

-$$Err = \frac{F{\text{model}} - F{\text{Maxwell}}}{F{\text{Maxwell}}}$$ (15)
+$$\operatorname{Err} = \frac{F{\text{model}} - F{\text{Maxwell}}}{F{\text{Maxwell}}}.$$ (15)

 The PDC model produces almost 50% error at very small separation distances, but matches the full solution well at further distances.
-Using the Maxwell solution as the truth model, it is surprising that there is a discrepancy between it and the Method of Images solution, as this should closely represent the full analytic solution according to Reference [20].
-As more spheres are added to the MSM, however, the errors at close distances converge to zero, thus giving further credence to the solution given by Maxwell 3D.
-The first order induced charge method matches Maxwell for the repulsion case but is equivalent to the Method of Images for the attractive case, which is likely a coincidence.
+While the Maxwell3D solution is used as the truth model, the slight disagreement with the MOIs solution is surprising, since this approach should closely represent the full series solution according to [20].
+As more spheres are added to the MSM, however, the errors at close distances converge to zero, thus giving further credence to the solution given by Maxwell3D.
+The first-order induced charge method matches Maxwell3D for the repulsion case but is equivalent to the MOIs for the attractive case, which is likely a coincidence.

-The SMSM with 30 spheres results in less than a percent error for repulsion right up to where the spheres touch at d = $2R_S$.
+The SMSM with 30 spheres results in less than a percent error for repulsion right up to where the spheres touch at $d = 2R_S$ .
 For attraction, induced effects are known to be even more dominant, and more spheres are necessary to completely capture these effects.
 The PDC model shows nearly twice as much error as for the repulsion case.
-The 10 sphere SMSM results in up to 40% error as the spheres nearly touch, but this drops off quickly to less than 2% when $d = 3.5R_S$.
+The 10-sphere SMSM results in up to 40% error as the spheres nearly touch, but this drops off quickly to less than 2% when $d = 3.5R_S$ .
 All in all, the surface populated MSM is clearly shown to model the electrostatic interactions of the spheres to a very high degree of accuracy.
 It provides a more accurate solution than other induced charge effect models, while increasing in accuracy as more spheres are added.
 Moreover, this method is expandable to generic spacecraft shapes where the others are not.